NicholasSynovic/nicholassynovic.github.io/content/summaries/very-deep-convolutional-networks-for-large-scale-image-recognition.md

 The tables that are presented are easy to read, but can be improved upon.
 Often, multiple rows will correspond with a single model configuration.
 This is fine, however, it is difficult to make out what configuration each row corresponds to.
+Additionally, the tables make comparing error percentages easy across model configurations.

 ### Clarity

 > Is the paper well written?

+The paper is well written and can be understood.

 ### Relevant Work